vivianu2001/cpp_1/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Build the project using the provided Makefile and it will run for you the tests:
+3. Build the project using the provided Makefile with make all and it will run for you the tests and demo

 That's it!
 You should now be able to run the demo program and the tests for this project.